arlemoine/CMPS401/Project/docs/architecture.md

 - **Dev:**

   - Server: `ws://localhost:3001/ws` is the websocket endpoint that the React app connects to and `GET http://localhost:3001/health` is the health check endpoint.
-  - Client: `http://localhost:5173` runs the React app, configure `VITE_WS_URL=ws://localhost:3001/ws` to connect to the backend.
+  - Client: `http://localhost:5173` runs the React app, .env defines: `VITE_WS_URL=ws://localhost:3001/ws` to connect to the backend.

 ## 9) Folder Structures (target)